How to improve your website so that it better serves your business...

 (this is to rule out whether you may have traffic which is irrelevant to you)

-The industry standard is that 1-2% of visitors to a sales page will purchase.
+The industry standard for most businesses is that only 1-2% of visitors to a sales page will purchase or take action.

-That means that for every 100 hits to your sales page, based on industry standard, you could expect to achieve 1-2 sales*.
+That means that for every 100 hits to your sales page, based on industry standard, you could expect to achieve 1-2 sales or enquiries*.